Abhinav-Ramalingam/ProjectHPP/README.md

 ```

 This will check the sorted data and output the total deviations.
 A result of `0` deviations indicates that the data is correctly sorted.

+### 6. Print a Sequence (Utility)

+This program is to display a given sequence from a numbers file.
+Can be used as an alternative debugging tool.